 Medium provides a simple way to tag other Medium accounts in your story.
 In the editor, type an

 When publishing on Medium, your story is available and promoted to your followers.
-Suppose the story is found to be of high quality by the Medium curators.
-In that case, it is also shared with people following that topic.
-When a publication publishes stories, they are also shared with everyone following the publication.
+When a story is considered high-quality by the Medium curators, it is distributed across the platform and to people following a related topic.

 When choosing a publication to submit to, writers should consider a few things:

 - First, is your story suited to the publication?
 While The Writing Cooperative, for example, has more than 240,000 followers, it has a narrow focus on writing.
 Submitting a recipe for chocolate cake will not be accepted.